wpswings/woo-one-click-upsell-funnel/README.md

 * [**One Click Upsell Funnel for WooCommerce Frontend Demo**](https://demo.wpswings.com/one-click-upsell-funnel-for-woocommerce-pro/?utm_source=wpswings-upsell-demo&utm_medium=upsell-github-page&utm_campaign=frontend-demo)

 * [**One Click Upsell Funnel for WooCommerce Backend Demo**](https://demo.wpswings.com/one-click-upsell-funnel-for-woocommerce-pro/request-for-personal-demo/?utm_source=wpswings-upsell-demo&utm_medium=upsell-github-page&utm_campaign=backend-demo)

+## PLUGIN COMPATIBILITIES
+One-Click Upsell Funnel plugin has been made compatible with a wide range of payment gateways.
+We made our extension compatible with [**WooCommerce Stripe Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-stripe/), WooCommerce PayPal Standard, [**WooCommerce PayPal Payments**](https://wordpress.org/plugins/woocommerce-paypal-payments/), and [**Authorize.net**](https://woocommerce.com/products/authorize-net/)
+Also, we can do customization for our users to add other payment gateways.

 ## WHAT PREMIUM VERSION OF ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE OFFERS